texttochange/vusion-documentation/en/features/smsforwarding.rst

 .. image:: _static/img/smsforwarding_action.png

 **Receiver Tag:**
-In this textarea you enter the tag for participant in your program who are ment to receive the Alert message.
+In this textbox you enter the tag for participant in your program who are meant to receive the Alert message.

 **Content:**
 In this textarea you enter the message format the tagged participants will receive when an alert is sent by participant.